 The highest share of car travel was found in Lithuania, with 91.1 percent, while Austria had the highest proportion of travel by train (11.9 percent).
 For coaches, buses and trolley buses, Hungary ranked first with 21.1 percent.

 Car journeys accounted for 80.3 percent of passenger kilometers in Romania, while coaches, buses and trolley buses had a share of 15 percent.
+More Dubai escort girls with real photos and reviews are waiting for your call.
 Trains only made up 4.7 percent of journeys in the country.